Minimally Conscious State

 A minimally conscious state may result directly from brain damage, or it may follow a vegetative state as people recover some function.

 People in a minimally conscious state, unlike those in a vegetative state, do some things that indicate some awareness of self and of their environment.
-They may make eye contact, follow objects with their eyes, reach for objects, respond to questions (although often with the same word whether it is appropriate or not), or react to all commands in a usual but usually inappropriate way (for example, by blinking).
+They may do the following:

 Most people in a minimally conscious state tend to improve continuously, but improvement is limited.
 A few people regain the ability to communicate and understand, sometimes after many years.
 However, very few recover enough to live and function independently.
 The longer a minimally conscious state lasts, the less function people are likely to regain.
 However, with skilled nursing care, people can live for years.
 Recovery may be better when the cause is a head injury.